 I don't always order martinis, but when I do, apparently I down them like I'm an extra on "Mad Men."

-When the waiter came, we barked out orders for every comforting item on the menu, seeing as how we'd miraculously survived a harrowing near-death experience on an unforgiving mountain (as opposed to, um, riding a chair lift): Pumpkin ravioli with oven dried tomatoes and brown butter-sherry sauce!
+When the waiter came, we barked out orders for every comforting item on the menu, seeing as how we'd miraculously survived a harrowing near-death experience on an unforgiving mountain: Pumpkin ravioli with oven dried tomatoes and brown butter-sherry sauce!
 Butternut squash soup with coconut and lemongrass!
 Braised beef short rib gratinée (luxuriously topped with caramelized onions and a melted gruyere crostini)!
 Teriyaki sockeye salmon over mizuna greens and crispy leeks!

 And an apple crisp to share.